 Medical research into traumatic brain injury (TBI) has come a long way over the last few decades.
 Did you or a loved one suffer a blow or jolt to the head and now seek legal counsel?

-That’s why our lawyers are here.
-We know that doctors can now better understand the impact of an injury on the brain and nerve fibers, its effects on the patient and its long-term consequences.
+That’s why our vaunted brain injury lawyers in Los Angeles are here.
+We know that doctors can now better understand the impact of an injury on the brain and nerve fibers, its effects on the patient, and its long-term consequences.
 Medical professionals are now better equipped to assess a TBI patient using different techniques and methods documenting brain functions, such as the Glasgow Coma Scale.

 A patient suffering from a TBI due to someone else’s negligence may suffer a change in eating or nursing habits, other unusual behavior, or even die from a brain-caused subarachnoid hemorrhage.
 The surviving victims can claim total and fair compensation to cover medical bills, lost income, and other damages to the nervous system.
 However, from a legal standpoint, claims for TBIs are challenging to calculate, and the injuries are often difficult to prove without immediate medical attention.